 British blogger Emma Hoareau of Lolita Says So has an amazing eye.
-As a working photographer, she shoots all her own content, documenting her dreamy travel diaries, chic outfits, and enviable beauty product collection.
+As a working photographer, she shoots all her content, documenting her dreamy travel diaries, chic outfits, and enviable beauty product collection.
 When her vanities caught the eye of us here at Byrdie, we needed to know what her entire routine was, and quick.
 Below Hoareau spells out her skincare must-haves.

 I work as a photographer in London while also running my beauty blog.
 I didn't mean to end up working in the beauty industry—I had always imagined going into fashion writing.
 But I was offered a job as beauty editor straight out of university and I quickly became obsessed with all things skincare.

-I grew up in Paris, so I definitely follow the philosophy that before even thinking about makeup, you need good skin—a great canvas which you can then add a red lip or eyeliner to rather, than layering on makeup to hide what’s underneath.
+I grew up in Paris, so I follow the philosophy that before even thinking about makeup, you need good skin—a great canvas which you can then add a red lip or eyeliner to rather, than layering on makeup to hide what’s underneath.

 Having run my blog for nearly six years now, I've tested a lot of products and think I can safely say I've got my skincare routine down to a tee.

 In the morning, I use a cleanser that allows me to massage my skin to reduce puffiness and get the blood flowing.
 I love using upwards motions to lift the skin, too.
 The Tata Harper Purifying Cleanser is great because it turns into oil on the skin that allows for a good amount of massage before washing it off.
-If I feel like my skin needs a scrub, I’ll use the Omorovicza Cream Cleanser, which offers a very gentle but effective exfoliation.
+If I feel like my skin needs a scrub, I’ll use the Omorovicza Cream Cleanser, which offers very gentle but effective exfoliation.
 Once I've cleansed, I like to spritz my skin with Zelens Prebiotic & Probiotic Mist to balance out the pH of the skin and replenish moisture.

 In the morning I use four drops of SkinCeuticals and leave it to absorb while I make a cup of tea.
 I've got quite sensitive skin and this is the one vitamin C product that doesn't irritate.
 Once that’s absorbed, I’ll go in with my La Mer Eye Gel and another hydrating serum.
-Depending on how my skin feels, I’ll use either Biologique Recherche Placenta Serum, Avène Hydrance Serum or Dr. Sebagh Serum Repair, which is basically straight hyaluronic acid.
+Depending on how my skin feels, I’ll use either Biologique Recherche Placenta Serum, Avène Hydrance Serum, or Dr. Sebagh Serum Repair, which is straight hyaluronic acid.
 I pat my serum in with my hands and will sometimes apply it several times to give myself the level of hydration I need.

 If I'm breaking out, I want to nourish my skin rather than dry it out.
 I’ve found a good rosehip oil is great for this, Pai and The Ordinary do the best ones.
-I'll finish my routine with a light moisturizer like La Mer Soft Lotion or Peter Thomas Roth Hydra Quench, both of which absorb really quickly into the skin and don't leave me feeling (or looking) greasy.
+I'll finish my routine with a light moisturizer like La Mer Soft Lotion or Peter Thomas Roth Hydra Quench, both of which absorbs quickly into the skin and don't leave me feeling (or looking) greasy.

-Every morning, I also take the Oskia MSM tablets, as they help my skin stay balanced and prevent breakouts, thanks to their anti-inflammatory and skin strengthening properties.
+Every morning, I also take the Oskia MSM tablets, as they help my skin stay balanced and prevent breakouts, thanks to their anti-inflammatory and skin-strengthening properties.

 In the evening, I love taking my time to remove my makeup and cleanse the skin.
 For me, it’s a really lovely time for self-love and care.
 It relaxes me to look after my skin.